 Dental braces: Which type makes the right choice for you?

-Say goodbye to the "tin grin," you have lots of other options.
+Say goodbye to the old-fashioned “tin grin.”

-When it comes to having your teeth straightened, you’ll find that you have lots of treatment alternatives to choose from.
+When it comes to having your teeth straightened, you’ll find that you have lots of treatment options to choose from.
 Many of which can help to make the fact that you’re having orthodontic work either less inconvenient, less obvious or more fashionable.

-I) Regular braces – You can dress them up or blend them in.
+2) Options for conventional braces – You can dress them up or blend them in.

 Having traditional braces (brackets and wires on the front side of your teeth) doesn’t mean you have to put up with having an old-fashioned “tin grin.”